annikahannig/alpaca-go/README.md

 # Alpaca

-A library for writing services on a MQTT message bus.
+An opinionated library for writing services on a MQTT message bus.

 ## Why?